arthurgriloss/Python/Courses/Analizing Data with Python/README.md

 The codes developed here were **not** developed by me from beginning to end, but completed with the intention of fix the knowledge adquired and developed.

 ## Motivation
-Learn how to code and visualize data with python for data science further projects with the support of pandas and matplotlib libraries.
+Learn how to code and visualize data with python for data science further projects with the support of some python libraries as pandas and matplotlib.

 Certification link:
 https://courses.edx.org/certificates/e57aab6bf4934f42bed98eed52d64244